BUSINESS AND PROFESSIONAL (B&P) CAUCUS OF THE CALIFORNIA DEMOCRATIC STATE CENTRAL COMMITTEE BY LAWS

 The Executive Committee of the Business and Professional Caucus shall be composed of all Officers of the Caucus as stated per Article IV Section 1, the Parliamentarian and no more than seven at-large members.

-The at-large members of the Executive Committee shall be appointed by the Chairperson with the advice and consent of the Executive Committee.
+The at-large members of the Executive Committee shall be appointed by the Chairperson with the advice and consent of the then-sitting members of the Executive Committee.

-The Parliamentarian shall be appointed by the Chair, with the advice and consent of a majority of the executive committee and shall have the duty and responsibility to ensure that all meetings are orderly and run in accordance with Robert’s Rules of Order and with these By-laws.
+The Parliamentarian shall be appointed by the Chair, with the advice and consent of a majority of the Executive Committee and shall have the duty and responsibility to ensure that all meetings are orderly and run in accordance with RRONR and with these By-laws.

 Chairpersons of all standing committees shall be appointed by the chairperson of the Caucus, with the advice and consent of a majority of the Executive Committee.